hermanekt/Zabbix_wildfly_eap_jboss_monitoring/README.md

 rpm -i https://github.com/hermanekt/Zabbix_wildfly_eap_jboss_monitoring/raw/master/zabbix-java-gateway-3.4.11-1.el7.x86_64.rpm
 ```
  * In future zabbix maybe have own fix.
 I sent the info to the zabbix.
-	* If you don't have CentOS 7 or RHEL 7, you need make own rpm package.
+	* If you don't have Debin, Ubuntu, CentOS 7 or RHEL 7, you need make own rpm package.
 	* I change in this file is:
 	```
 	/root/rpmbuild/SOURCES/zabbix-3.4.11/src/zabbix_java/src/com/zabbix/gateway/JMXItemChecker.java